-Those who rely heavily on the Simulink® graphical programming environment, as there is no good Simulink equivalent in the Python ecosystem.
+Those who rely heavily on the Simulink[®] graphical programming environment, as there is no good Simulink equivalent in the Python ecosystem.
+(For Simulink alternatives, refer to "Free and commercial alternatives to Simulink.")

-Those who rely on MATLAB®'s automatic C and C++ code generation for embed systems, or its FPGA support, as there is no good tool for this purpose in the Python ecosystem.
+Those who rely on MATLAB[®]'s automatic C and C++ code generation for embed systems, or its FPGA support, as there is no good tool for this purpose in the Python ecosystem.